 September 17, 2019

 Catastrophic weather events, like hurricanes, can have damaging effects on homes.
-Beginning the cleanup and restoration process can be time-consuming and taxing, but requires careful attention.
-To avoid further damage, begin the restoration process promptly after the storm.
+Beginning the water extraction and restoration process can be time-consuming and taxing, but requires careful attention.
+To avoid further damage, begin the flood clean up promptly after the storm.
 Knowing the proper steps to take, and working with the right emergency service professionals can speed up the cleanup and restoration process and get you back into your home quicker.

 In the event of an adverse weather event, we’ve compiled these tips to help you prepare for a large storm or hurricane and to help you begin your restoration process to affected areas.